AdnanSharifov/sabanci-academic-calendar-sync/README.txt

+Sabancı academic calendar is not easily syncable to Google Calendar.
+This tool scrapes the official academic calendar and synchronizes it into Google Calendar via OAuth2.

 Sabancı Academic Calendar Sync (UNDER G.)
 Made by canadaaww

-This tool syncs the official Sabancı University Undergraduate Academic Calendar into your own Google Calendar.

 ----------------------------------------
 HOW TO USE